-Healy Power Plant has 10 groundwater monitoring wells, 7 of which have been polluted above federal advisory levels based on samples collected between April 01, 2016 and October 03, 2017.
-Groundwater at this site contains unsafe levels of molybdenum, fluoride, arsenic, antimony, selenium, sulfate, lithium, chromium and radium.Site description
+Healy Power Plant has 14 groundwater monitoring wells, 11 of which have been polluted above federal advisory levels based on samples collected between April 01, 2016 and October 03, 2019.
+Groundwater at this site contains unsafe levels of molybdenum, fluoride, arsenic, sulfate, selenium, antimony, lithium, chromium and radium.Site description

-For more information about the Healy Power Plant, see EIP's report, Dirty Kilowatts.
+For more information about the Healy Power Plant, see EIP's 2019 National Coal Ash Report.